corinahincu/e-shop---corinahincu/info.md

 4. add a single .gitignore to the root of your project and make sure that NONE of the node_modules make it to the staging
   - done
-  - using vscode terminal, navigate to your path, then to create the -gitignore file write : code .gitignore.
+  - using vscode terminal, navigate to your path, then to create the -gitignore file write : code .gitignore or touch .gitignore
-  - to make sure than node modules don't make it to the staging,we need to add the following lines to the .gitignore file to exclude the node_modules directory
-  - after saving the file, we need to return to the terminal and add commit the .gitignore file to exclude git repository, writing : git add .gitignore git commit -m "Add .gitignore to exclude node_modules"
+  - in the file you can add what you want to ignore

 5. add a remote to your repository and push everything you have to github, send the link to your mentor
-  - git remote add origin https://github.com/corinahincu/PROJECT-E-SHOP---.git
+  - git remote add origin https://github.com/corinahincu/e-shop---corinahincu.git
   - git push -u origin dev
   - done

+# FRONTEND

+1. start by re-factoring the code: all of your components will be in src/components
+  - done

+2. rename the Product.js to model.js inside your src/components/product folder, why do you think this is a better approach?
+  - done

+3. add Money { id, amount, currency } model - which represents money amounts
+  - done

+4. update the Product model - add id, add image (string) - price will hold Money {} object
+  - done

+//////////////////////////////////
+throw error : Execution of the  function will stop (the statements after throw won't be executed), and control will be passed to the first catch block in the call stack.
+If no catch block exists among caller functions, the program will terminate.